 How to clean an artichoke

-- First, remove the external hard leaves, until the yellow flesh appears.
+- First, remove the tougher outer leaves, until the yellow flesh appears.

-- Then remove all the dark green tops of the leaves which have no meat and end with spikes.
+- Then remove all the dark green tops of the artichokes, which have no meat, and end with spikes.

-- Last you peel off the green layer of the steam.
+- Last, you peel off the outer layer of the stem

-- Immediately immerse the artichokes in water and lemon otherwise they will turn black
+- Immediately immerse the artichokes in a bowl of lemon water, otherwise, they will turn black

-N.B: If you are cooking them in a normal pan, cover with water up to the base of the stem
+N.B: If you are cooking them in a regular pan, cover them with water up to the base of the stem

 - Cook for 3 minutes in the pressure cooker.